Jamaica Carnival

 April 23rd – April 29th, 2025.

 Carnival in Jamaica is about one thing, and one thing only… having the best time of your life!
-Jamaica Carnival is one of the ultimate parties to be found in the Caribbean, and over 100,000 visitors join the locals to celebrate Carnival in Jamaica.
+Jamaica Carnival is one of the ultimate parties to be found in the Caribbean, and thousands of visitors join the locals to celebrate Carnival in Jamaica.
 Jamaica Carnival represents an authentic expression of the island’s spirit.

 • Day 1: Arrival in Jamaica – Meet and Greet – Fete #1 I Love Soca

-• Day 2: Trip to St. Elizabeth (Rum Tour, Floyd’s Pelican Bar) – Fete #2: Kes or a similar event
+• Day 2: Day trip to Ocho Rios – Fete #2: Kes or a similar event

-• Day 3: Trip to Ocho Rios – Fete #3: Duck Work Cooler Party
+• Day 3: Fete #3: Daybreak Brunch Party – Fete #4: Duck Work Cooler Party

 • Day 5: Carnival Street Parade (Full Costume)